*All reviews contain spoilers*

 Composers – Wilfred Jackson and Bert Lewis

-Worldwide Gross – Disney was paid $500, a large sum at the time (it cost just under $5,000 to make)
+Worldwide Gross – Disney was paid $500 per week during the short’s two-week theatrical run, a large sum at the time (it cost just under $5,000 to make)

 Accolades – 1 win